If you want to grow your business, simply storing contacts in your sales CRM is not enough.

 While your main Next Action probably is (or should be) the one that ticks the Urgent and Important box, it doesn’t mean that there can’t be other tasks associated with the CRM contact that might require your attention today.

-For example, your scheduled Next Action is to send a prospect an updated proposal.
-While you were halfway through drafting it, the prospect rang, and your teammate picked up the phone.
+For example, your scheduled Next Action is to send a lead an updated proposal.
+While you were halfway through drafting it, the lead rang, and your teammate picked up the phone.
 Apparently, they also urgently need a copy of your references.
 So your colleague quickly added another action for today and assigned it to you.

-Since both of these tasks are urgent, you can see them both in your Action Stream.
+Since both of these tasks are urgent, you can see them both in your Action Stream next to the lead’s name (Joe Bloggs).

 At OnePageCRM, we’re strong advocates of minimizing the noise and zooming in on what matters.
 In fact, our Focus Mode allows you to do just that.

-The overdue tasks you long forgot about float to the top of your list and color your Action Stream with red flags.
+The sales leads with overdue tasks float to the top of your list and are assigned red flags.

-The great news is you don’t need to track them manually.
-OnePageCRM will automatically sort them and bring them to your attention.
+You don’t need to track anything manually.
+OnePageCRM will automatically sort your leads and bring them to your attention.

-If you don’t want to tackle each overdue task individually, you can bulk update these Next Actions and/or due dates.
+If you don’t want to tackle each overdue task individually, you can bulk update these leads and change the due dates for their tasks.

-This way, you can allocate some time later on to handle all these leads.
+This way, you can allocate some time later on to work through your contact list.

 Handle a change in priorities

-The Action Stream is a tool not only for tracking your CRM tasks and sales activities but also for managing them.
+The Action Stream is a tool not only for tracking your sales activities but also for easily prioritizing leads.

 Sometimes priorities change, and it’s important to quickly reschedule tasks to other dates.